BLETHER

 An arts collective based around an ethos of community, neuroinclusivity, joy and care.

-Blether is now based in Levenshulme Old Library in Manchester, and is co-run by a collective of individuals who all work in arts education/community engagement.
-We run regular events and workshops with the intention of creating spaces where people feel like they can exist together as part of a network of care and joy, united over the silly and soft parts of themselves.
+Now based at Levenshulme Old Library in Manchester, Blether is co-run by a collective of artists working across arts education and community engagement.
+We host regular events and workshops that centre care, joy and mutual support, creating spaces where people can exist together as part of a shared network - united by the soft, playful and imperfect parts of themselves.

-See more about Blether on our instagram here.
+Find out more about Blether on our Instagram.